Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 • IMF, International Financial Statistics, Yearbook, 2009.

-Organizational and market aspect defines MT as combination of world demand and world supply, which materialize in two counter flows of goods and (or) services - world export (export) and world import (import).
-At the same time, the world supply is understood as the volume of production of goods that consumers are ready to collectively purchase at the existing price level inside and outside the country, and the aggregate supply is understood as the volume of production of goods that producers are ready to offer on the market at the existing price level.
+Organizational and market aspect defines MT as the totality of world demand and world supply, which materialize in two counter flows of goods and (or) services - world exports (exports) and world imports (imports).
+At the same time, global supply is understood as the volume of production of goods that consumers are willing to collectively purchase at the existing price level within and outside the country, and aggregate supply is understood as the volume of production of goods that producers are willing to offer on the market at the existing price level.
 They are usually considered only in value terms.
-The problems that arise in this case are mainly related to the study of the state of the market for specific goods (the ratio of supply and demand on it - the conjuncture), the optimal organization of commodity flows between countries, taking into account a wide variety of factors, but above all the price factor.
+The problems that arise in this case are mainly related to the study of the state of the market for specific goods (the relationship between supply and demand on it - the market situation), the optimal organization of commodity flows between countries, taking into account a wide variety of factors, but above all the price factor.

 These problems are studied by international marketing and management, theories of international trade and the world market, international monetary and financial relations.

-Socio-economic aspect considers MT as a special type socio-economic relations arising between states in the process and about the exchange of goods and services.
-These relationships have a number of features that make them particularly important in the world economy.
+Socio-economic aspect considers MT as a special type socio-economic relations, arising between states in the process and regarding the exchange of goods and services.
+These relationships have a number of characteristics that make them particularly important in the global economy.

-First of all, it should be noted that they are global in nature, since all states and all their economic groupings are involved in them; they are an integrator, uniting national economies into a single world economy and internationalizing it, based on the international division of labor (IDL).
+First of all, it should be noted that they are worldwide in nature, since all states and all their economic groupings are involved in them; they are an integrator, uniting national economies into a single world economy and internationalizing it, based on the international division of labor (ILD).
 MT determines what is more profitable for the state to produce and under what conditions to exchange the produced product.
-Thus, it contributes to the expansion and deepening of the MRT, and hence the MT, involving more and more states in them.
-These relations are objective and universal, i.e. they exist independently of the will of one (group) person and are suitable for any state.
-They are able to systematize the world economy, placing the states depending on the development of foreign trade (BT) in it, on the share that it (BT) occupies in international trade, on the size of the average per capita foreign trade turnover.
-On this basis, "small" countries are distinguished - those that cannot influence the change in the price of MR if they change their demand for any product and, conversely, "large" countries.
-Small countries, in order to make up for this weakness in this or that market, often unite (integrate) and present aggregate demand and aggregate supply.
+Thus, it contributes to the expansion and deepening of MRI, and therefore MT, involving more and more states in them.
+These relations are objective and universal, that is, they exist independently of the will of one (group) person and are suitable for any state.
+They are able to systematize the world economy, arranging states depending on the development of foreign trade (FT), on the share that it (FT) occupies in international trade, on the size of the average per capita foreign trade turnover.
+On this basis, a distinction is made between “small” countries - those that cannot influence changes in the price of MR if they change their demand for any product and, conversely, “large” countries.
+Small countries, in order to make up for this weakness in a particular market, often unite (integrate) and present aggregate demand and aggregate supply.
 But large countries can also unite, thus strengthening their position in the MT.

 Characteristics of international trade